-- Teachers deliver guided learning/small group interventions - Timetable additional phonics tutoring, reading or writing interventions - Deliver daily 'Read Write Inc' sessions which are assessment informed and aimed at each groups' progress within the programme (EYFS up to Year 3) - For pupils identified with limited progress, additional 1:1 Read Write Inc sessions are delivered by trained Teaching Assistants - Pupil's that are 'working towards age related expectations' in reading are identified and have additional reading time allocated with volunteers and reading ambassadors. - Pupils that are making less than expected progress with their reading skills (yr 2+) may be given access to our IDL online reading programme, with allocated time in school to access the programme.
-This can also be accessed at home with individuals log in details. - Pupils with PSPs will be encouraged to work on their individual goal based outcomes identified in their plans.
+- Teachers deliver guided learning/small group interventions - Timetabled additional phonics tutoring, reading or writing interventions - Daily 'Read Write Inc' sessions which are assessment informed and aimed at each groups' progress within the programme (EYFS up to Year 3) - For pupils identified with limited progress, additional 1:1 Read Write Inc sessions are delivered by trained Teaching assistants (Pinny Time) - Pupils that are 'working towards age related expectations' in reading are identified and have additional reading time allocated with Teachers, Tas, volunteers, parent helpers and Reading Ambassadors. - Pupils that are making less than expected progress with their reading skills (yr 2+) may be given access to our IDL online reading programme, with allocated time in school to access the programme.
+This can also be accessed at home with individuals log in details. - Pupils that are making less than expected progress with their writing skills (yr 1+) may be given access to our 'Clicker' programme, with allocated time in school to access the resource.
+This can also be accessed at home with individuals log in details. - Pupils with PSPs will be encouraged to work on their individual goal based outcomes identified in their plans. - Y3-6 Children that are working towards age related expectations read with an adult 3 x weekly - Fresh Start programme Y5/6 intervention - IDL screeners may be scheduled to identify traits of Dyslexia.